 The is the one that blows me away:

 - 55,621 different keywords have driven traffic to my site through organic search

 That's more than half of the total number of words in the first book of& The Hunger Games (99,750)!

 So what does this tell you?

-For one, there’s a lot of content on the site.
-I wrote about a third of the 124 total articles myself and the rest were completed by writers that I hired through Elance (affiliate link – I earn a commission if you buy) or privately.
-(Editor’s Note: As of 2015, Elance has combined with oDesk to create Upwork.
+For one, there's a lot of content on the site.
+I wrote about a third of the 124 total articles myself and the rest were completed by writers that I hired through Elance (Full disclosure: This is an affiliate link—I earn a commission if you buy) or privately.
+(Editor's Note: As of 2015, Elance has combined with oDesk to create Upwork.
 The link still works, but the company name has changed.)

 Secondly, long tail keywords rule.
 I've only actively targeted three specific keywords on the site: security guard training, armed security guard training, and guard card.